curl/curl/docs/INTERNALS.md

   this single struct and thus can be considered a single connection for most internal concerns.

-  The libcurl source code generally use the name `conn` for the variable that points to the connectdata.
+  The libcurl source code generally uses the name `conn` for the variable that points to the connectdata.

 <a name="Curl_multi"></a>